 - 1. Remove the screw.

 - 2. Remove the turn signal lens.

-- 3. Slightly press the bulb and turn it counterclockwise.
+- 3. Slightly press the bulb in and turn it counterclockwise.

-4. Install a new bulb and the parts in the reverse order of removal.
+- 4. Install a new bulb and the parts in the reverse order of removal. - After putting back the lens packing in place, install the turn signal lens.

-License Plate Light Bulb
+| License Plate Light